All Products

 • Data sharing

-Data sharing is the simplest use scenario of NVMe.
-After data is written to a shared NVMe disk from one attachment node, all other attachment nodes can access the data.
+After data is written to a shared NVMe disk from one attachment node, all other attachment nodes can access it.
 This reduces storage costs and improves read/write performance.
 For example, a single NVMe-capable container image in the cloud can be read and loaded by multiple instances that run the same operating system.

 image